Boeing B-17 Flying Fortress, Athenry, Galway, January 15th, 1943

 as being third from the right.

-Johnnie Tucker's family recognise him as the man on the extreme right of the photo.
+Johnnie Tucker's family recognize him as the man on the extreme right of the photo.

-Laurence Dennis then in his estimation and recollection in 2010
+Laurence Dennis in his estimation and recollection in 2010

 stated he thought those in the photo were:

-picture, but he doesn't know which one.
-That was the only trip
+doesn't know which one.
+That was the only trip he made with

 The Harris family did not recognise their father in the photo